matuteiglesias/journal/content/Dev/2025-05-09_Developed_AI-powered_SEO_and_Domain_Management_Str.md

 - Explored the use of Amazon Textract and Comprehend for SERP analysis, noting their limitations and suggesting more effective alternatives.
 - Planned the development of [[SEO]]-friendly pages using Node.js, Next.js, and Astro, emphasizing server-side rendering and dynamic components.
 - Analyzed the adoption statistics of Astro and its appeal to high-performance sites.
-- Considered the strategic alignment of technology choices with personal strategy for technical builders.
+- Considered the strategic alignment of technology choices with personal [[strategy]] for technical builders.
-- Outlined the complementary use of Astro and Hugo in a tech stack for [[SEO]] optimization.
+- Outlined the complementary use of Astro and Hugo in a tech stack for [[SEO]] [[optimization]].

 ### Achievements
 - Identified key AWS services for [[SEO]] and domain management.